 Remove from List

 Deletes the path from the list.

-NB: To delete a Postcard, simply locate the Postcard saved on the hard drive and delete it.
+- NB: Find the Postcard on the hard drive and send it to another computer. - NB: To delete a Postcard, simply locate the Postcard saved on the hard drive and delete it.